Approaching product photography for your handmade skin care business for the first time…or…FINALLY admitting that you need help in this area?

 Most website builders (such as Shopify) and marketplace sites (such as Etsy) allow up to ten photos or more per individual product listing.

-While you don’t want to use an INFINITE amount of pictures (too many could really slow down your website), you do want to have enough to answer all the questions your audience may have about your product.
+While you don’t want to use an INFINITE amount of pictures (too many will really slow down your website), you do want to have enough to answer all the questions your audience may have about your product.

 Tip: Most website visitors don’t actually read the written description of a product before deciding to purchase or not.
 Answer everything you can through your photos for the most clarity.